vbfox/FoxSharp/src/BlackFox.CommandLine/Readme.md

 * `AlwaysQuoteArguments: bool`: Specify that arguments should always be quoted, even simple values
 * `DoubleQuoteEscapeQuote`: Use `""` to escape a quote, otherwise `\"` is used
     * Forces all arguments containing quotes to be surrounded by quotes
-    * This isn't compatible with pre-2008 msvcrt
+    * This isn't compatible with pre-2008 msvcr

 #### escape `EscapeSettings -> seq<string> -> string`

-Escape arguments in a form that programs parsing it as Microsoft C Runtime will successfuly understand.
+Escape arguments in a form that programs parsing it as Microsoft C Runtime will successfully understand.

 #### parse `string -> string list`